matt-savvy/blog/posts/2024/09-12-vim_registers.md

 ```

 Use the uppercase register name to append to the text in the register.

-Delete a word, appending it to the text in register `c`.
+Delete a word, appending it to the text in register `c`
 ```
 "Cdaw
 ```